MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-streaming-data.md

 In order to minimize the number of operations to improve the time spent ingesting data into Delta lake, batching events is a practical alternative.

-Triggers define how often a streaming query should be executed (triggered) and emit a new data, setting them up defines a periodical processing time interval for microbatches, accumulating data and batching events into few persisting operations, instead of writing into disk all the time.
+Triggers define how often a streaming query should be executed (triggered) and emit new data.
+Setting them up defines a periodical processing time interval for microbatches, accumulating data and batching events into few persisting operations, instead of writing into disk all the time.

 The following example shows a streaming query where events are periodically processed in intervals of one minute.